gt-cs3220-23fall/cs3220-labs/lab1/README.md

 **Description**:
 In this assignment, you will create a 5-stage RISC-V pipelined processor using Verilog, focusing on a subset of the RISC-V ISA.
 We will be using the Tiny RISC-V version from Cornell, which is provided in the [Tiny RISC-V ISA](tinyrv-isa.txt) file.

 In part 0, you will familiarize yourself with the essential software tools required for the experiments on the PACE cluster.
 In part-1, you only need to implement *addi, add, beq* instructions to pass all 5 test cases in test/part1/test[1-5].mem.
 In part 2, you will expand your processor by adding more instructions to pass the test cases under test/part2/.
-Part 3 is optional for bonus pts.
+Part 3 is optional for bonus pts, where you will complete the RISC-V processor.

 ## Part 0: Experiment Setup